 Training a new answer means you don't have the answer in your pre-existing dataset or website crawl, and creating a new answer will then add it to your dataset for future use.

 Occasionally, you'll want to train an incorrect answer as a variant of an answer you've already trained.

 Sounds confusing, so here's an example.
 Imagine, last week someone asked "How do I contact Support" and you trained your Assistant to respond "You can contact our support team by emailing firstname.lastname@example.org."
 Now, this week, a different user has asked you Assistant "Can I talk to a human" and has gotten an incorrect answer.

 Instead of training the same answer twice in this scenario, you can train your Assistant to recognize the question "Can I talk to a human" as a variant of the question "How do I contact Support."
 In such scenarios, your Assistant will provide the same answer to both questions.

-To train an answer as a variant, simply "variant" instead of "new answer" on the training screen.
+To train an answer as a variant, simply "Variant of Existing" instead of "New Answer" on the training screen.

-Start typing in the "train as variant of existing intent" and Frase will automatically populate existing questions for you to choose from.
+Start typing and Frase will automatically populate existing questions for you to choose from.

 Training Answers off URL's